Dakota War of 1862: Firsthand accounts

-Settler narratives
+Settler Firsthand Accounts

 There are numerous firsthand accounts by European Americans of the wars and raids.
 For example, the compilation by Charles Bryant, titled Indian Massacre in Minnesota, included these graphic descriptions of the murders of settlers on the night of August 18, taken from an interview with Justina Kreiger about events she had not witnessed directly:

 Mr. Massipost had two daughters, young ladies, intelligent and accomplished.
 These the savages murdered most brutally.
 The head of one of them was afterward found, severed from the body, attached to a fish-hook, and hung upon a nail.
 His son, a young man of twenty-four years, was also killed.
 Mr. Massipost and a son of eight years escaped to New Ulm.

 The daughter of Mr. Schwandt, enceinte [pregnant], was cut open, as was learned afterward, the child taken alive from the mother, and nailed to a tree.
 The son of Mr. Schwandt, aged thirteen years, who had been beaten by the Indians, until dead, as was supposed, was present, and saw the entire tragedy.
 He saw the child taken alive from the body of his sister, Mrs. Waltz, and nailed to a tree in the yard.
 It struggled some time after the nails were driven through it!
 This occurred in the forenoon of Monday, 18th of August, 1862.

 Although Mary Schwandt later disputed this lurid account of events based on discussions with her brother August Schwandt, who witnessed the killing of his family, the story of the nailing of children to fences and trees was repeated over and over again in Minnesota newspapers, by other survivors of the massacre, and by historians.
 Burial details burying victims of the killings also reported never finding such a child.